metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 - You were murdered
 - you were old
 - you had a disease or illnesss
-- Roleplaying -> Make sure you have a lingering illness
+- Roleplaying -> Make sure you have a lingering illness or injury